In Greece, unvaccinated people 60 and up face monthly fines

 Associated Press

-ATHENS, Greece (AP) — Greece imposed a vaccination mandate Monday for people 60 and older, as the country’s vaccination rate remains below the European Union average and a spike in infections has put sustained pressure on Greek hospitals.
+ATHENS, Greece (AP) — Greece imposed a vaccination mandate Monday for people 60 and older as a spike in infections has put sustained pressure on Greek hospitals, where most of the seriously ill patients belong to that age group.

 Older people failing to get vaccinated will face penalties, starting at a 50-euro ($57) fine in January and followed by a monthly fine of 100 euros ($114) after that.

-About two-thirds of Greece’s 10.7 million people are fully vaccinated, while the EU average is just over 70%.
-But COVID-19 deaths and daily hospitalizations have increased following the arrival of the highly contagious omicron variant, though pressure on ICU capacity has eased slightly.
+About 69% of Greece’s 10.7 million people are fully vaccinated, just under the EU average of 70.3%.
+COVID-19 deaths and daily hospitalizations in Greece have increased following the arrival of the highly contagious omicron variant, although the overwhelming majority of people in the hospital or dying of the virus have the delta variant.
+Pressure on ICU capacity has eased slightly.

 Health Minister Thanos Plevris said the fines would be collected through the tax office with the money going to help fund state hospitals.